Share or Pin for Later

 Repeat as needed until all your drawers are decluttered.

 Repeat until as needed until all your files are decluttered.

 And there you have it!
 31 things you can declutter in 10 minutes or less to get you started on simplifying your life!
 You can get your free checklist of the 31 things to declutter here so you can work your way through them one at a time and NOT get overwhelmed.
 Part of living the good life with less work and less stress is getting rid of the excess clutter and being able to actually enjoy what you do have.

 Here’s your FREE Bonus!
 Click here to get your free checklist!
 It only takes 10 minutes to get started and get one thing checked off your list!

 Tired of feeling overwhelmed and stressed out?
 Check out this post on how to Declutter Your Mind

 or this one that shows you how to start 3 Simple Habits for a Calmer Happier Life

-Looking for ways to get started with simplifying your life so that you can live the good life for less?
+Looking for ways to get started with simplifying your life and freeing yourself from the overwhelm?
 The Seven Days of Simplicity Action Plan can help!

 Let's be friends!
 Follow me on: